 Step-by-step course registration instructions are included below:

-Register your school and assign a site coordinator and mentor.
+- Register your school and assign a site coordinator and mentor.
 The first step is for principals to register their schools.
-They can do that on our website (belinblank.org/ioapa) by clicking on Register.
+They can do that on our website by clicking on Register.
 As part of this step, schools assign a site coordinator and a mentor.
 They can be the same person or different people; however, the mentor needs to be a certified teacher at the school.
 For spring semester courses, when schools have already registered during the current academic year: During spring semester registration, site coordinators are able to skip step 1, since the school is already registered for this academic year.
 You should still start by clicking Register on our website.
 You will then be redirected to step 2 (student nomination).

-Nominate the student(s) taking IOAPA course(s).
-Completing the school registration page sends the principal an automated email with a link in it to nominate the student.
+- Nominate the student(s) taking the IOAPA course(s).
+Completing the school registration page sends the principal an automated email with a link to nominate the student.
 The principal either needs to complete the nomination or forward the link to the site coordinator or mentor to complete.

-Confirm that student has self-enrolled in the course.
-Once the student has been nominated, an email will be automatically sent to the student to enroll himself/herself in the actual course.
-Be sure to have students check their junk mail folders, as the automated emails sometimes get filtered there.
+- Confirm that the student has self-enrolled in the course.
+Once the student has been nominated, an email will be automatically sent to the student to enroll themselves in the actual course.
+Be sure to have students check their junk mail folders, as automated emails sometimes get filtered there.
 Students should complete this process and be sure to click submit when they’re done.

 After registering, be sure to complete any College Board requirements for offering AP courses:

-Encourage high school students to take the AP exam, and order all AP exams by the College Board’s deadline.
+- Encourage high school students to take the AP exam and order all AP exams by the College Board’s deadline.
 Also, as mentioned above, be on the lookout for emails about applying for our IOAPA AP exam scholarships.